RUC-MIALAB/PSAIA/docs/source/index.rst

 PSAIA Documentation
 =================================================

-PSAIA is a program to calculate PSAIA score of proteins and then predict the batch of possible binding sites of proteins.
+PSAIA is a program to calculate PSAIA of proteins and then give a series of residue patchs which may contain binding sites of proteins.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Quick Start

    quick_start/easy_install_PSAIA
+   quick_start/How_to_Read_the_results
    quick_start/hands_on_PSAIA

 .. toctree::